Mary Poppins (film): Home media

+Reception

 Box office

-The film earned $31 million in theatrical rentals in the United States and Canada during its initial run.
+Mary Poppins earned $31 million in theatrical rentals in the United States and Canada during its initial run.
 It was one of the top 12 grossing films in the United States for 32 weeks.
+It earned rentals of $44 million worldwide in its initial release.

 The film was re-released theatrically in 1973, in honor of Walt Disney Productions' 50th anniversary, and earned an estimated additional $9 million in rentals in the United States and Canada.
 It was released once more in 1980 and grossed $14 million.
-It returned a total lifetime rental of $45 million to Disney from a gross of over $102 million from its North American theatrical releases.
+It returned a total lifetime rental of $45 million in the United States and Canada to Disney from a gross of over $102 million.

-The film was the twentieth most popular sound film of the twentieth century in the UK with admissions of 14 million.
+It was the 20th most popular sound film of the 20th century in the United Kingdom with admissions of 14 million.

 The film was very profitable for Disney.
 Made on an estimated budget of $4.4–6 million, it was reported by Cobbett Steinberg to be the most profitable film of 1965, earning a net profit of $28.5 million.
 Walt Disney used his huge profits from the film to purchase land in central Florida and finance the construction of Walt Disney World.

+Critical response

+The film received universal acclaim from critics.
+Whitney Williams of Variety praised its musical sequences and Andrews' and Van Dyke's performances in particular.
+Time lauded the film, stating, "The sets are luxuriant, the songs lilting, the scenario witty but impeccably sentimental, and the supporting cast only a pinfeather short of perfection."
+Bosley Crowther, reviewing for The New York Times, described the film as a "most wonderful, cheering movie … for the visual and aural felicities they have added to this sparkling color film—the enchantments of a beautiful production, some deliciously animated sequences, some exciting and nimble dancing and a spinning musical score—make it the nicest entertainment that has opened at the Music Hall this year."